The sun shines brighter on payday.

 Deskera lets you create and send invoices in no time via your phone or laptop, using an included template from the app or customizing your own.
 You can convert your quotes into invoices with a single click, then auto-include Stripe payment links to get paid right away.

 You don’t just get the invoicing feature when using Deskera, you also get a full-featured platform that lets you manage accounting, payroll, email campaigns, CRM, and more.
-Get lifetime access to Deskera at AppSumo today.
+Get Deskera annual deal on AppSumo today.

 Agiled is an Appsumo Partner with comprehensive invoicing features.
 You can create professional invoices and estimates in seconds with Agiled.
 Public links of invoices and estimates can be completely white labeled.